lyteword/chspurgeon-tod/volume-3/psalm-57.md

 3\.It is&nbsp;*deep.*&nbsp;Everything of God is proportionate; this, therefore, is deep in abiding foundation, and infinite wisdom.

-## WORKS UPON THE FIFTY-SEVENTH PSALM
+## Works Upon The Fifty-Seventh Psalm

 The Works of JOHN BOYS, D.D., "Deane of Canterburie, "1629, folio, pp. 834-40, contains an Exposition of Psalm 57.